 In 2017, Natalie began offering Trigger Point Dry Needling as another treatment option for managing myofascial trigger point pain at Dubuque Physical Therapy.
 This treatment technique is rather new to Dubuque, but is not new across the country and is an effective way to address painful muscular trigger points.

-Anne Kruse was born and raised in Dubuque, Iowa.
-She graduated from Hempstead High School and Loras College with a Bachelor of Science in Biological Research.
-She earned her Master of Physical Therapy from St. Ambrose University in 1998 and her transitional Doctorate of Physical Therapy from St. Ambrose University in 2008.
-Anne worked at Mercy Medical Center Dyersville and Dubuque from 1998-2017.
+Anne was born and raised in Dubuque, Iowa.
+She earned her Master of Physical Therapy from St. Ambrose University in 1998 and her transitional Doctor of Physical Therapy from St. Ambrose University in 2008.
+Anne joined Dubuque Physical Therapy in 2017 after working 19 years at Mercy Medical Center.

 Brad received a Bachelor of Science in Athletic Training from South Dakota State University, a Master of Physical Therapy from St. Ambrose University, a transitional Doctor of Physical Therapy from Clarke University and a Doctor of Education from The University of St. Augustine for Health Sciences.
 Brad competed in basketball and track while at SDSU.
 He earned all-conference honors four times and all-American honors twice in track.